howallworks/theoryofeverything/docs/Papers/UnsolvedTwinParadoxLight.en.md

 As a result, the special relativity predicts that immediately after the acceleration of the first array of detectors or elementary particles, the length $l''=l/\gamma$ will be measured, but superluminal compression will not be detected experimentally and the measured length will remain $l$.
 This is already enough to prove the inconsistency of the theory of relativity with experimental data.

+Once again, in simple terms.
+It turns out that in one tick or period of the clock (let it be one nanosecond), the measured size of the ruler should change from $l$ to $l''$.
+In fact, no one forbids choosing the length of the detector array $l$, equal to several billion light-years (Figure 4).
+Then, in a nanosecond, for the resting array of detectors with clocks, the location of the detector array moving at a speed of $v$ should shift by a billion light-years (one of the variants shown in Figures 5b, 5c, 5d).
+Of course, this does not correspond to experimental data.
+It should also be noted that in the interpretation of the theory of relativity, different moving detectors must travel different distances in a nanosecond.

 Now let's fall even deeper into the rabbit hole and look at the source of the problems of the theory of relativity.

 #### The constancy of the speed of light in any IFR.
 Interpretation of the results of the Michelson-Morley experiment and others like it